trafiklab/trafiklab.se/content/data/using-trafiklab-data/the-right-data-type-for-your-project/route-planning.md

 the station ids, or you can use coordinates.
 While using coordinates has the benefit of seeing the walk to and from the first and last stop, these queries tend to be a bit slower.

-{% hint style="warning" %} Coordinates are personal data, and you should obtain permission from users before sending their position to an API.
-The use of this data should be described in your app or websites privacy policy, in accordance to the GDPR. {% endhint %}
+{{% warning %}} Coordinates are personal data, and you should obtain permission from users before sending their position to an API.
+The use of this data should be described in your app or websites privacy policy, in accordance to the GDPR. {{% /warning %}}

 #### Searching for stations